 fear (and its word-field: alarm, dread, qualm, worry, panic, horror, phobia, paranoia, and terror)

-Spiritual Resources > Spiritual Word Meanings > Fear and Guilt
+Home > Spiritual Word Meanings > Fear and Guilt

 fear [ < Old English færan (to terrify, ambush, surprise)] Definition: A strong emotion due to foreseeing or becoming aware of danger; the reason or cause of such strong emotion.

-At its worst, fear can turn you into a murderous bigot or a quivering coward.
+At its best, fear helps you protect yourself, and helps to remind you that you don't have control over everything in your life (and never will).
+At its worst, fear can turn us into murderous bigots or quivering cowards.
 A person can create fear in someone else, for vengeance or control.
-Demagogues tell stories of perilous fear, in order to get their way.
-They conjure up fears from the past, or whip up today's little fears into great Godzillas, wrecking the city of your mind.
-Great leaders get us to reach beyond fear, even beyond hope, to a future built on a love that is beyond just ourselves and is far greater than all fear.
+Demagogues tell a story of perilous fear.
+Great leaders get us to reach beyond fear, even beyond hope, to a future built on a love that is beyond just us and far greater than all fear.
 Fear can shrink the soul more than anything else except powerlust.
-And sometimes fear drives powerlust, when you seek power in order to become safer - but of course the more powerful you are, the more others seek your power, thus you become more afraid.
+There are many kinds of fear:

-Jesus is several times recorded as saying, "Fear not".
+Jesus is several times recorded as saying, "".
 It's also one of the traditional messages of the angels.
 Psalm 23 says "I shall fear no evil, for Thou art with me".
 Fears that are turned over to God will be muted or harnessed, or will go away.
 Instead of fearing the darkness, seek the light.
 Go against God, and there is no reason not to be in terror, except perhaps for God's unfathomable mercy.

 When you stop trying to be in control and let God be in control, there is no cause for fear, for the One in Control loves you and seeks the best for you.
 Trust in God's love casts out fear.
 When you stop fearing your neighbor, it opens you up to the possibility of loving them - but it's not the same thing as actually loving them.